Die güldne Sonne voll Freud und Wonne

 Die güldne Sonne voll Freud und Wonne.
 Paul Gerhardt* (1607-1676).

-This vigorous morning hymn was first published in Johann Georg Ebeling*’s Pauli Gerhardti Geistliche Andachten (1666-67).
-It had twelve 10-line stanzas, all of which are found in EG. It is remarkable for its short lines and insistent rhyming.
-These suit the topic of the sun rising, full of joy and bliss; although the hymn, while celebrating God as creator of morning and evening, also recognises the transience of human life, especially in stanzas 7 and 8.
-The tune in EG 449 is from Ebeling’s...
+This vigorous morning hymn, with the sun full of joy and delight, was first published in Johann Georg Ebeling*’s Pauli Gerhardti Geistliche Andachten (1666-67).
+It had twelve 10-line stanzas, all of which are found in EG 449.
+It is remarkable for its short lines and insistent rhyming.
+These suit the topic of the sun rising, full of joy and bliss; although the hymn, while celebrating God as creator of morning and evening, also recognises the transience of human life, especially in stanza 7:

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.